-- ✓ The Independent Adviser should assess and comment on the implications to the non-interested shareholders as the major shareholder will effectively be receiving its portion of the Distribution of Proceeds ahead of the noninterested shareholders. - 3.1.2 The Independent Adviser should also provide its advice to holders of other class of listed securities, other than holders of ordinary shares, in instances whereby the approval of such securities holders is required for the Corporate Proposal.
-For example, Corporate Proposals that require the approval of the holders of preference shares, warrants or convertible instruments. - 3.1.3 There may be occasions whereby the Corporate Proposal represents part of a larger corporate proposal.
+- ✓ The Independent Adviser should assess and comment on the implications to the non-interested shareholders as the major shareholder will effectively be receiving its portion of the Distribution of Proceeds ahead of the noninterested shareholders. - 3.1.2 The Independent Adviser should evaluate on the fairness and reasonableness of the Corporate Proposal as a composite item rather than two distinct criteria. - 3.1.3 The Independent Adviser should also provide its advice to holders of other class of listed securities, other than holders of ordinary shares, in instances whereby the approval of such securities holders are required for the Corporate Proposal.
+For example, Corporate Proposals that require the approval of the holders of preference shares, warrants or convertible instruments. - 3.1.4 There may be occasions whereby the Corporate Proposal represents part of a larger corporate proposal.
 In such situations, the Independent Adviser should carefully consider whether there is a need to evaluate the said larger corporate proposal or the series of corporate proposals.